Iranian reformists

-The Reformists (اصلاحطلبان) are a political faction in Iran.
+The Reformists (اصلاحطلبان) are an Islamic liberal political faction in Iran.
+They are one of two main political camps in post-revolutionary Iran; the Principlists are the other camp.
 Iran's "reform era" is sometimes said to have lasted from 1997 to 2005—the length of President Mohammad Khatami's two terms in office.
 The Council for Coordinating the Reforms Front is the main umbrella organization and coalition within the movement; however, there are reformist groups not aligned with the council, such as the Reformists Front.
 Masoud Pezeshkian, a reformist, was elected president following the 2024 Iranian presidential election, and was subsequently confirmed by Supreme Leader Ali Khamenei on 28 July.

 Background

 Organizations

 The 2nd of Khordad Movement usually refers not only to the coalition of 18 groups and political parties of the reforms front but to anyone else who was a supporter of the 1997 reform programs of Khatami.

 The reforms front consists of several political parties, some of the most famous including the following: